yanshu/pisa/INSTALL.md

 # Run the physics tests (append --ignore-cuda-errors if no CUDA support)
 test_consistency_with_pisa2.py -v

-# Run a Monte Carlo pipeline to produce and plot its expected distributions at
+# Run a Monte Carlo pipeline to produce, store, and plot its expected
-# the output of each stage
+# distributions at the output of each stage
-pipeline.py --settings settings/pipeline_settings/pipeline_settings_example.ini -v --dir /tmp/pipeline_output --pdf
+pipeline.py --settings settings/pipeline_settings/pipeline_settings_example.ini \
+    --dir /tmp/pipeline_output --intermediate --pdf -v

 # Run the Asimov NMO analysis; leave off "_gpu" to run CPU-only version
 hypo_testing.py --logdir /tmp/test \